 The lithology units and sub-zones modeled were defined according to knowledge gained from prior statistical studies that demonstrate the relationships between lithology and copper grades.
 Sub-zones of interest within the deposit where defined based on the mining sequence, rather than by geology.
-These are the volumes of interest for the desired assessment of mine plan risk for the different production years.
+These are the volumes of interest for assessing the mine plan risk for future production years.